Generation Calm

 You have a set of beliefs about doctors, clinics and illnesses.
 This set of beliefs has been molded from a young age by those around you, the way loved ones talk about illness and your personal experiences with the medical system.
 When you enter a medical facility, these beliefs come with you.
 Whether you acknowledge it or not, your prejudices and stereotypes will follow you into the doctor’s office.

 You won’t be able to drop your beliefs outside the clinic door, but it will be helpful to have a mindset of openness before your appointment.
 Notice if you are feeling apprehensive, frustrated or mistrustful.
 See if you can leave that behind you and go into the appointment knowing that you (and your doctor) are both doing the best you can.
-This will help you feel calmer so you can politely continue a conversation with a dismissive doctor in a confident and assertive manner.
+This will help you feel calmer so you can politely continue a conversation with a in a confident and assertive manner.

 I know you’ve probably Googled your symptoms already, perhaps even come up with your own diagnosis.
 But doctors see people all day long, they get a good overview of clusters of symptoms much more than a medical website.
 Be open to their ideas.